Banging Toolbox

 2. Cabinet Makers and joiners.

-Jigsaws can be used to make straight cuts with the help of a good straightedge guide or two.
+Jigsaws can be used to make straight cuts with the help of a straightedge guide or two.

 And if you need to make bevel cuts but don’t have an adjustable table saw, you will find that most jigsaws let you cut at angles of up to 45°.